 In all cases students should follow established procedures for making any changes in their programs after registration.
 Failure to do so could place their college record in jeopardy.

 1. Withdrawal from a course:

 Withdrawal from a class without academic penalty may be made within the first three weeks after the beginning of a quarter.
 If a student's course work has been satisfactory up to that time, he will receive a grade of "W" for withdrawal.
 After that time the student may receive a grade of "W" if his course work has been satisfactory or will receive a failing grade of "F" if his course work has been unsatisfactory up to the time of official withdrawal.
-In all cases the word "Withdrawn" will be written on his permanent academic record.
 A student does not receive a "W" automatically if he stops attending class.
 HE MUST FILE A DROP FORM.